 We know that AI can simplify and enhance many aspects of our marketing campaigns.
 It can also eliminate the possibility of catastrophic human error (some brands have lost billions due to innocent human mistakes).

-However, the digital marketing industry is still reliant on human inventiveness, creativity, and originality to truly connect with their customers—we still require that oh so crucial human touch.
+However, the digital marketing industry (search engine optimization, to a lesser extent) is still reliant on human inventiveness, creativity, and originality to truly connect with their customers—we still require that oh so crucial human touch.
 Sympathy, consideration, and advanced ‘human’ storytelling are all qualities that machines can’t mimic to a believable degree, at least not any time soon.
 Ultimately, AI is still restricted by human limitations but if Moore’s Law continues to hold true, there’s no way we’ll be able to predict what is in our future.

 1. Zhang, Baobao, and Dafoe, Allan, Artificial Intelligence: American Attitudes and Trends (January 9, 2019).
 Available at SSRN: https://ssrn.com/abstract=3312874or http://dx.doi.org/10.2139/ssrn.3312874